Lupin3000/Tello-Python/readme.md

 - **Button Y:** for drone takeoff
 - **Button A:** for drone landing
 - **Button X:** for capture a photo (_picture will be saved as PNG into directory "photos"_)
-- **Left analog stick:** move up, move down, rotation clockwise and rotation counter clockwise
+- **Left analog stick:** move up, move down, rotation clockwise and rotation counterclockwise
 - **Right analog stick:** move forward, move backward, move left and move right

-> The photos are created as PNG files during the live stream.
+> The photos are created as PNG (_with timestamp in name_) files during the live stream.
 The resolution and quality therefore depend on the live stream.
 The `photos` folder will be created automatically if it doesn't already exist.

 ## Open items